morethantesting/morethantesting.github.io/blog/_posts/2018-10-13-first-month-as-qa-lead-in-a-startup.markdown

 To my surprise, the reception was positive.
 I got asked a few questions but these were not aimed to challenge the idea, but to reassure that we were on the same page.

 Why did it work so well?
 I bet on two things.
 First, I work with open-minded people who are not afraid of trying out new things.
-Second, I've built good relationships with them and they trusted me.
+Second, I've built good relationships with them and they trust me.

 So does it mean the culture has been all set?
 Not at all.
 For now, we just sowed a seed that we have to water every day.